7nohe/react-native-typewriter-effect/README.md

 type: `boolean`

+Android only.
 Whether to vibrate when a character is typed.

 ### backspaceEffect